bcmichael/RNMR-Docs/docs/command/full_command.md

 and record currently being viewed in processing buffer 1.
 By default `EXP` will store data in the user's foreign directory.

+If an export file has been opened with `OPNEXP` the data will be stored in that file and `EXP` will neither use nor prompt for fspec.
+The format must match the format specified in `OPNEXP`.

 Unlike `OPNWRT`, `EXP` will create a new version of the output file if there already exists a file in the current directory with the name entered by the user.
 Note that if processing buffer 1 is divided into two or more blocks, `EXP` writes out data from the first block only.